dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Project_Euler.md

 If you successfully complete all three problems, your final grade will be increased by one part of a letter (e.g. B to B+).
 Remember that you can also use this project to raise your letter grade if you've lost credit for any reason.

+The project description is simple: solve any three problems from the [Project Euler problem list](https://projecteuler.net/archives).
+We already did Problem 1 as an example in class, so that one doesn't count.

 ## Grading

 There are no automated tests for this project.
 To get credit, come show me your code and talk through the approach you used to solve